teoparvanov/openfl/ROADMAP.md

 ### OpenFL 1.8 (TBA)
 In this release, we intend to continue improving the developer experience, alongside several new features:
-1. Experimental support for Flower/OpenFL integration
+1. Promoting Workflow API to a core OpenFL feature, after additional enhancements
 2. Removing the Python Native API and Interactive API from OpenFL (incl. framework code, deprecated docs and tutorials)
-3. Promoting Workflow API from experimental to a core OpenFL feature
-4. Revised APIs, documentation, and testing harness for 3rd party aggregation algorithms (both TaskRunner API and Workflow API)
-5. Enhanced support for the Federated Evaluation, incl. for Workflow API
-6. Upgrading base task runners to latest ML framework versions (TensorFlow 2.18/Keras 3, and PyTorch 2.5)
+3. Upgrading PyTorch base task runners and example workspaces to PyTorch 2.5
+4. Further streamlining the tutorials and examples for Worfklow API and TaskRunner API
+5. Adding support for remote attestation of OpenFL participants with ITA
+6. Failure recovery: aggregator persistence and support for restarts during an FL experiment
+7. Additional enhancements to straggler handling
+8. Gaudi (3?) support
+9. Support for data loading from S3 (private) storage
-7. Design & PoC for Differential Privacy as a native feature of OpenFL (via TaskRunner API)
+10. Design & PoC for Differential Privacy as a core feature of OpenFL (via TaskRunner API)

 ### OpenFL 1.9 (TBA)
 This release will gradually shift the focus towards enhanced privacy and security:
+1. PoC for packaging OpenFL participants as Confidential Containers (CoCo) - a step towards broader TEE compatibility
-1. Designing a ConfidentialFederatedRuntime for Workflow API using Confidential Containers (CoCo)
+2. Designing a SecureFederatedRuntime for Workflow API using Confidential Containers (CoCo)
+   - (TBD) incl. support for a SaaS Governor?
+3. Revised APIs, documentation, and testing harness for 3rd party aggregation algorithms (both TaskRunner API and Workflow API)
+4. Support for Federated Analytics via TaskRunner API
-2. SecAgg/SecAgg+ implementation (usable in both Workflow API and TaskRunner API)
+5. Experimental SecAgg/SecAgg+ implementation (usable in both Workflow API and TaskRunner API)
-3. Experimental support for Differential Privacy in OpenFL (via TaskRunner API)
+6. Experimental support for Differential Privacy in OpenFL (via TaskRunner API)
-4. (TBD) Introducing utilities and documentation for packaging TaskRunner API workspaces as Confidential Containers (CoCo) for broader TEE compatibility
-5. Ability to run arbitrary Flower federations with OpenFL as the back-end
-6. PoC for enhanced privacy by narrowing the scope of what gets sent by Flower across the OpenFL network
+7. PoC for low-level Flower/OpenFL integration (incl. narrowing the scope of what gets sent by Flower across the OpenFL network)

 ### OpenFL 2.0 (TBA)
 This is the first "next gen" OpenFL release:
 1. Deprecating the TaskRunner API
-2. Implementing the ConfidentialFederatedRuntime for Workflow API
+2. Implementing the SecureFederatedRuntime for Workflow API
 3. ...